mahdi-shafiei/STAT-4830/section/1/notes.md

 ### Changing the loss means recomputing the gradient

-Now change the objective.
-The loop is the same, but the derivative is different.
+Now suppose that $x^2$ is not the function we wish to optimize any more.
+To update the loop above we must change two things: the computation of the loss and the derivative.

-1) Shifted quadratic:
+1. Shifted quadratic:

 $$
 f(x)=\tfrac{1}{2}(x-1)^2